Main Muscle Worked: Calves

 The calves also add some muscular output and a quick burst of speed.
 When running, the muscles in our calves can absorb some of the impact forces and also help to create ground reaction force by forceful plantar-flexion.

 Easy to perform

-The standing calf raise can be performed just about anywhere.
+The barbell calf raise can be performed just about anywhere.
 You can practice it at work, washing dishes or even while brushing your teeth.
 You simply position your feet underneath your hips and then raise your heels to shift your weight onto your toes.
-Once your strength improves, you can do the calf raise on a step with your heels hanging off the edge or alternatively you can perform it on a calf raise machine, this increases the ankles range of motion as you can lower the heels beyond the parallel line made by the floor.
+Once your strength improves, you can do the calf raise on a step with your heels hanging off the edge, this increases the ankles range of motion as you can lower the heels beyond the parallel line made by the floor.

 If you have a back or calf injury, You should talk to your doctor or physical therapist to find out whether this exercise is appropriate.
 It is possible to injure your calves when doing this exercise, especially if you are using heavy weights or bad technique.
 If you feel any pain during the exercise, slowly lower the weights and end the exercise.
 Only use a weight you can press with good form for 10 reps.

 Variations of Calf Raises

 - 1. Stand upright holding two dumbbells by your sides.

 - 2. Place the balls of your feet on an exercise step or weight plate with your heels touching the floor.

 - 3. With your toes pointing forwards, raise your heels off the floor and contract your calves.